Married forever to the best person he ever knew.

 man's very earliest successes in precise predictive science.

-Though far from infallible — and always looking to improve — nonetheless: an occasionally useful practitioner of mathematical science, also of “scientific history”, coining the very phrase and founding the international journal DIO devoted primarily to it.
+Though far from infallible — and always looking to improve — nonetheless: an occasionally useful practitioner of mathematical science, also of “scientific history”, coining the very phrase and founding the mostly-scholarly journal devoted primarily to it: DIO: The International Journal of Scientific History and its occasional supplement, The Journal for Hysterical Astronomy.

 Original creativity (instances at various links here, including several hundred mostly academic items bulleted at the Contributions link): mathematics, physics, astronomy, geophysics, navigation, geography, archaeoastronomy (strictly Egypt), history, idea-germs, epigrams, philosophy, theology, satires, shirt-unstuffings, atrocious humor, neologisms, doggerel verse, antiquities, magic, chocolate.